 Learn more about the graduated driver licensing laws in your state.

 Cell phone use is even more prevalent among teen drivers.
 When the AAA Foundation for Traffic Safety analyzed 1,700 videos of teen driving, in the last 6 seconds before a crash, distraction, most commonly in the form of cell phone use, was a factor in nearly 60 percent of moderate-to-severe teen crashes.
 In fact, in more than half of the rear-end collisions recorded, teens using a cell phone while driving were so distracted that they failed to react at all before the impact.
+Thankfully, there are now hands free devices in cars that are essential for your young driver.

 By using monitoring technology and explaining to your child what you expect to see (or not see) when they drive, you can create an ongoing dialogue around safe driving behaviors.
 What’s more, you can help prevent your teen from getting into an accident, keeping them safe and your car insurance rates down.